nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 #### Yaml headers <a name="yaml-headers"></a>

 The **site index** is automatically created by yaml headers at the top of each file.
-These headers will automatically render links to a use case's corresponding persona, objective, user task, and requirements files associated.
+These headers will automatically render links to a use case's corresponding persona, objective, user task, and requirements files.
 The Use Case committee will check yaml headers to ensure the indices do not clash with existing files.

 Yaml format begins and ends with "---".
 Every use case library page should have a `title:` key.
+For the [use case](#use-case-files) (uc-0000), [user task](#user-task-files) (t-0000), and [requirement](#req-files) (r-00000) files, additional keys and values are required (see file sections for [details](#specific-guide)).

+The `completed:` and `tutorial:` keys must be included in the yaml header, but their values should be left empty; the Use Case committee will fill them in.
+The `goal:` key may be filled in with applicable [CFDE program goals](#cfde-goals) or left for the Use Case committee to fill in.

-For the [use case](#use-case-files) (uc-0000) and [user task](#user-task-files) (t-0000) files, additional keys and values are currently required.
-The additional keys (e.g., `requirements:`) are followed by a colon ":" and their corresponding values are listed after with a hyphen "-" and the file ID.
-Yaml keys may have one or more values.
-For example, the `requirements:` key below is linked to the `r-00003` and `r-00004` requirements file IDs:
+The other additional keys (`persona:`, `objective:`, `user_tasks:`, `requirements:`) are followed by a colon ":" and their corresponding values are listed after with a hyphen "-" and the file ID.
+These yaml keys may have one or more values.

+For example, the `requirements:` key below is linked to the `r-00003` and `r-00004` requirements file IDs and the `completed:` key is left empty:

 ```
 ---
 title: example user task
+completed:
 requirements:
 - r-00003
 - r-00004
 ---
 ```

-### Specific File Format Guidelines
+### Specific File Format Guidelines <a name="specific-guide"></a>

 #### `Use Case` files <a name="use-case-files"></a>
 - Use the [use case file template](https://github.com/nih-cfde/use-case-library-build/tree/latest/library_file_templates/library-uc-template.md) to enter the required sections